 This is the C♯ major scale, starting on C♯4, the note immediately above middle C. But we’re getting ahead of ourselves.
 We need to start with an explanation of pitch.

-The vast majority of Western music uses what’s referred to as twelve-tone equal temperament.
+The vast majority of modern Western music uses twelve-tone equal temperament (12-TET).
 Scientifically, this means every octave is subdivided into twelve equal ratios – more specifically, for those of you mathematics nerds out there, each note’s pitch is exactly 2¹⁄₁₂ (≈1.05946309436) that of the note a half-step below it.
 If that doesn’t make sense to you, don’t worry; you needn’t understand advanced mathematics to play or write music, though I’ll use some simpler mathematics to explain harmony and dissonance later.

-Although the octave is divided into twelve notes, most Western music uses a scale that selects only seven of those notes for the majority of its melodies and harmony.
-The white notes on the piano correspond to the C major scale (or, alternately, the A natural minor scale).
-The table below has these highlighted.
+Although the octave is divided into twelve notes (which, in total, sum up to the chromatic scale), most Western music uses a scale that selects only seven of those notes for the majority of its melodies and harmony.
+The white notes on the piano correspond to the C major scale (or, alternately, the A natural minor scale), which each correspond to an arrangement of those seven notes.
+These notes are highlighted on the table below.

 C major within the chromatic scale | |||||||||||